brieweb/saclug.org/content/pages/bylaws.md

 ## Article VI: Grievances

-Anyone with a grievance against an officer, committee chair, another member, or NBLUG as a whole is asked to first try to resolve the matter informally with the person(s) involved.
+Anyone with a grievance against an officer, committee chair, another member, or SacLUG as a whole is asked to first try to resolve the matter informally with the person(s) involved.
 If this fails, however, they are invited to institute a formal grievance during the discussion forum.
 When instituting a formal grievance, it is advisable to write down all